RookieITSec/HighPrecisionDIY-GPS/README.md

 # HighPrecisionDIY-GPS
-Write on my high accuracy/precision, cost effective, and easy to use GPS solution
+Write=up on my high accuracy/precision, cost effective, and easy to use GPS solution